-Facilities Location Owned/Leased Function Alpharetta, Georgia Leased Non-clay processing and warehousing Blue Mountain, Mississippi Both Clay mining, manufacturing and packaging Chicago, Illinois Leased Principal executive office Mounds, Illinois Owned Clay mining, manufacturing and packaging Coppet, Switzerland Leased Customer service office Laval, Quebec, Canada Owned Non-clay production and packaging Ochlocknee, Georgia Owned Clay mining, manufacturing and packaging Ripley, Mississippi Owned Clay mining, manufacturing and packaging Taft, California Owned Clay mining, manufacturing and packaging Vernon Hills, Illinois Owned Research and development Wisbech, United Kingdom Both Non-clay production and packaging
+Location Owned/Leased Function Alpharetta, Georgia Leased Non-clay processing and packaging Blue Mountain, Mississippi Both Clay mining, manufacturing and packaging Chicago, Illinois Leased Principal executive office Mounds, Illinois Owned Clay mining, manufacturing and packaging Coppet, Switzerland Leased Customer service office Laval, Quebec, Canada Owned Non-clay production and clay and non-clay packaging Ochlocknee, Georgia Owned Clay mining, manufacturing and packaging Ripley, Mississippi Owned Clay mining, manufacturing and packaging Taft, California Owned Clay mining, manufacturing and packaging Vernon Hills, Illinois Owned Research and development Wisbech, United Kingdom Both Non-clay production and clay and non-clay packaging

+We have no mortgages on the real property we own.
 The lease for the Alpharetta, Georgia facility expires in 2013.
-A portion of the Blue Mountain, Mississippi facility is leased from the Town of Blue Mountain in connection with industrial revenue bond financing we obtained in 1988.
-See Note 4 of the Notes to the Consolidated Financial Statements.
-Upon expiration of the relevant leases and full payment of the bonds (which occurred in October 2008), we have the right to purchase the leased property for \$100.
-We expect to exercise this right in due course.
 The lease for the Chicago, Illinois corporate office space expires in 2018.
 The lease for the Wisbech, United Kingdom facility expires in 2032.
 The lease for the Coppet, Switzerland office is on a year-to-year basis.
 We consider that our properties are generally in good condition, are well maintained and are suitable and adequate to carry on our business.